 200 Bowser Circle.
 (Interior not open to the public.)

 Learn about the legacy of Terrell through the stories of its spirits.
 The two- hour walking tour is held Satuday nights at 8 pm.
-The Ghost Tour begins at 106 E Moore Avenue, at the historical Brin Opera House, followed by a 1/4 mile paved walk through downtown Terrell.
+The Ghost Tour begins at 106 E Moore Avenue, at the historic Brin Opera House, followed by a 1/4 mile paved walk through downtown Terrell.
 Reservations can be made online at a discounted rate or book a private party tour.
 For more information, please give them a call. www.terrellghostwalk.com or 972-546-7536.

 The Rocking L Guest Ranch provides an authentic western town atmosphere on 75 private acres for company events, receptions, family reunions, private parties or personal getaways.